BMW 7 Series E32 Gets The Video Game Treatment Thanks To GoPro

 As for the car, it appears to look and run great despite being way past its prime.
 As a refresher, the E32 was available from 1986 to 1994, and this 735i had a straight-six 3.5-liter engine producing a little over 200 horsepower and a smidge over 300 Newton-meters of torque.
 BMW sold the 735i with both manual and automatic transmissions.

-The E32 will go down in history as the first BMW production car with a V12 engine, but some will remember there was also a bonkers Goldfish prototype aka Secret Seven with a 6.7-liter V16 mounted in the rear.
-That’s certainly a car we would love to see in a video like this, with its side vents flanking a sixteen-cylinder engine where there used to be a trunk.
+The E32 will go down in history as the first BMW production car with a V12 engine, but some will remember there was also a bonkers Goldfish prototype aka Secret Seven with a gargantuan 6.7-liter V16.
+That’s certainly a car we would love to see in a video like this, with its side vents flanking the cooling system where there used to be a trunk.

 Source: RAW POV / YouTube